Snow-Okami/bolt_tutorial/chapter1.md

 ![](images/img7.png)

 You can obviously pick whatever width/height you want, but I find that if you want to run a couple of clients at the same time 640:360 is a good resolution.
-If you build a stand alone version of your project and start two copies of it, you will be greeted by the following screen.
+If you build a standalone version of your project and start two copies of it, you will be greeted by the following screen.

 ![](images/img8.png)